Dr Elizabeth Phillips

 Director of Studies

-Dr Phillips taught Christian ethics and political theology in the Cambridge Theological Federation and the Faculty of Divinity for nine years before leaving Westcott in 2018.
+Beth taught in the Cambridge Theological Federation and the Faculty of Divinity for nine years before leaving Westcott in 2018.
 She returned in 2020 after one year as a Visiting Scholar in the Institute for Criminology (University of Cambridge) in collaboration with Learning Together, and one year as Research Fellow at the Margaret Beaufort Institute of Theology.
 During 2018-2019 she worked as part of a British Academy funded Learning Together action research project led by Drs Ruth Armstrong and Amy Ludlow, having co-convened and ethnographically researched a course on ‘The Good Life and the Good Society’ in which Cambridge students learn alongside students resident in a high-security prison.
 For 2019-2020 she and Férdia Stone-Davis secured a grant from the Plater Fund for Flourishing Inside, a project which aims to develop rich, targeted theological and ethical resources for pastoral work in prisons which is informed by and contributes to Catholic social thought.

 - Political Theology

-- Just War, Pacifism, Peacemaking and Conflict Transformation
+- Just War, Pacifism, Peacemaking

 - Eschatology and Politics